wui-hong/tp/docs/UserGuide.md

 * `addPerson  n=John Doe p=98765432 e=johnd@example.com a=John street, block 123, #01-01`
 * `addPerson  n=Betsy Crowe t=friend e=betsycrowe@example.com a=London Block 55 p=1234567 t=London`

-Note: Contact details are optional to add.
-They can also be added later using the editPerson command.
-However, once they are added, they cannot be removed through the app.
+Note: Only the name is compulsory when adding a person.
+More attributes to a person can be added using the `editPerson` command.
+Once an attribute has been added, it can only be edited and cannot be deleted, except for the tags of a person (as elaborated below).
 #### Editing a person : `editPerson`

 Edits an existing person in the spendnsplit book.